SaiShivani91/projectml/README.md

 * Check for numerical and categorical features in the data
 * Check for outliers

-  # Feature Engineering
+  # Feature Engineering:

   Missing values are handled using imputation.
 Categorical features are converted into numerical features using one hot encoder.

-  # Data Visualization
+  # Data Visualization:

   All the features are visualized using various plots like histogram, kde, coutplot and scattterplot.
 Varois analysis like univariate nalaysis and Bivarite analysis are performed  in order to find out the relation between various features.